 In light of that question, could you give a short overview of your work?
 I think that will provide some context for the litany of temperatures, large/weird numbers, archaeological and scientific concepts, etc. that are inevitably going to follow in this discussion.

-Scott: Measurement is a very appropriate starting point!
+SS: Measurement is a very appropriate starting point!
 It’s actually where I got started on this “archaeology of temperature” endeavor.
 I had been doing archaeological fieldwork, as I still do.
 As one might imagine, excavations entail moving dirt around, recording the distribution of human-affected objects within the dirt, extracting them from the dirt for further measurement in the lab, recording various attributes (size/morphology, quantity, etc.).
 After a while this undertaking starts seeming incredibly absurd — in a good way, but perhaps not totally self-aware.
 Much of the recording methodology is irreconcilably subjective, such as recording the color and composition of dirt.
 More dubiously, however, archaeologists endeavor to understand the thoughts, feelings, political structures, belief systems, and economic and subsistence practices of archaic populations based on the diameter of ceramic bowls in centimeters, on the spatial distribution of settlements in kilometers, or changes of temperature in degrees Celsius — a noble ambition, but are these contemporary systems of measurement the best way to understand archaic sentiments?

 This is painfully reductive: attempting to understand a people on the basis of a few sets of numerical attributes.
 It isn’t an entirely ineffective method of producing a type of knowledge, as you can sometimes find patterns and (ir)regularities that convey some meaning, for sure.
 However, these quantified attributes are modern, colonial, capitalist, industrial, enlightened inventions — quantification as a form of capture.
 Neolithic farmers did not have centimeters or Celsius, for example!
 So, to some extent, this quantification of the past feels very much like a colonization of the past: rendering the past amenable to subjugation within the terms of colonial power (Foucault talks about this quantified control during the 1665 plague outbreak in London; archaeologist Stephen Mrozowski similarly discusses the colonialism of cartography).